jemmy512/book-notes/Linux/linux-proc.md

                 new_cpu = wake_affine(tmp, p, cpu/*this_cpu*/, prev_cpu, sync) {
                     int target = nr_cpumask_bits;

+                    /* only considers 'now', it check if the waking CPU is
-                    if (sched_feat(WA_IDLE)) {
+                     * cache-affine and is (or	will be) idle */ if (sched_feat(WA_IDLE)) {
                         target = wake_affine_idle(this_cpu, prev_cpu, sync) {
                             if (available_idle_cpu(this_cpu) && cpus_share_cache(this_cpu, prev_cpu)) {